-Its wood is considered as a decorative material and it’s utilized commonly for carvings.
+Its wood is considered as a decorative material and it’s used commonly for carvings.
 The wood acts great on a lathe to give a nice smooth finish, especially if the equipment is sharp.

 When talking about its uses, it varies from furniture trimming, panelling, fine cabinets, millwork, and other string instruments.
 It is also used for platters, skis, stocks for handguns, knife handles, and other woodenware.
 Its unique appearance, crossings, veneers, and inlays for marquetry makes it more demanding.

-The Sandalwood tree is native to Australia, India, and many regions all across the Pacific and Eastern India Ocean that includes New Caledonia, Hawaii, Indonesia, Vanuatu, and other Pacific Islands.
-Additionally, Sandalwood can retain its fragrance for many years.
+The Sandalwood tree is native to Australia, India, and many regions all across the Pacific and Eastern Indian Ocean that includes New Caledonia, Hawaii, Indonesia, Vanuatu, and other Pacific Islands.
+Sandalwood can keep its fragrance for many years.

-Apart from styling accessories, oil of Sandalwood is also used as an astringent and antiseptic, and for the treatment of stomachache, genital disorders, headache, and urinary.
-Sandalwood has a soft structure that is famously used in the ayurvedic medicinal system as a mild stimulant and diuretic, and also for smoothing the skin.
+Apart from styling accessories, oil of Sandalwood is also used as an astringent and antiseptic, and to treat stomachache, genital disorders, headache, and urinary.
+Sandalwood has a soft structure that is famously used in the Ayurvedic medicinal system as a mild stimulant and diuretic, and also for smoothing the skin.

 Sandalwood also acts as a repulse against the crop pest tetranychus Urticae.

 Sandalwood is a nice fragrant wood that produces oil that has a warm, woody odour and is frequently used as a fragrance used in perfumes, soaps, and cosmetics.
-But as the modernity and fashion industry is growing, now you can easily find sandalwood in wristwatches and sunglasses also.
+But as the modernity and fashion industry is growing, now you can easily find sandalwood in wristwatches and sunglasses as well.
 The structure of the wood gives an aesthetic look to the complete product.
-It has been valued in sculpture due to its opaque character.
+It has been valued in sculpture because of its opaque character.
 If correctly stored, it can last for many years.